simorautiainen/cursor-estimation/README.md

 actually know how the systems are formulated, but no matter because it seems to work :D)

+This repo is supposed to have multiple applications which are coming in the future as I get more acquainted with kalman filters first, then will do a extended kalman filter, uncented kalman filter, particle filter and neural networks and other models. **Goal is to determine which model is best for tracking noisy cursor**.

 This is a vscode project with vscode cmake-tools and c++ extensions you can easily run the **VelocityDemo**  by just pressing one button and running it.